TienNguyenAu/IFN666/README.md

 - Portfolio page
 - Contact page

-In this, website will enders the component when click.
+In this, website will enders the component when click.</br>
 Ex: Landing page will render Navbar, home page, and footer.